FirasLatrech/todoList/README.md

   ### Editor

   ### Code line length

     Code lines shouldn't be so long that they require horizontal scrolling to read (long lines need to be breaking)

 ## General Coding Rules

  ### Write a readable code

     "keep it simple, stupid"

+    prioritize clarity and simplicity and avoid complexity in your code to enhance readability and maintainability.

  ### Don't Repeat yourself (DRY)

+    If you find yourself duplicating any code that has already been defined elsewhere in the codebase, take the opportunity to refactor it in a way that ensures there's only a single representation of that code throughout

  ### Separation of Concerns